gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 success Building static HTML for pages - 7.610s - 5/5 0.66/s
 Algolia: 1 queries to index
 Algolia: query 0: executing query
-Algolia: query 0: graphql resulted in 1 records
+Algolia: query 0: graphql resulted in 3 records
 Algolia: query 0: splitting in 1 jobs
-Algolia: query 0: moving copied index to main index
 ```

-Check that "graphql resulted in" is followed by the number of pages you created.
+Check that "graphql resulted in" is followed by the number of pages in your project.
 If the number is wrong, there is something wrong with your query.

 Log in to your Algolia account, go to "Indices" and then select the "Page" index and you should see your indexed page data.